pre-mRNA/ROGUE1/README.md

 Post-Processing:
 Use parse_output.py to further analyze and visualize the data:

+## Setting Color Tags in BAM Files

+To set color tags for specific reads in a BAM file, use the `bam_set_color.py` script.
+This utility requires a list of read IDs and the RGB color code that will be applied as a tag to these reads.

+### Command

+This command sets the RGB color `255,0,0` (red) to all reads listed in the `read_ids.txt` file.
+The changes are written to a new BAM file specified by the output path.

+### For bam_set_color.py

+- **Input BAM File**: A BAM file containing RNA sequencing reads.
+- **Read IDs File**: A plain text file where each line contains a single read ID that corresponds to those found in the BAM file.
+- **RGB Color**: The RGB color code in the format "R,G,B" where R, G, and B are integers between 0 and 255.

+- It's important to ensure that the RGB values are correct and that the read IDs exist in the input BAM file to avoid processing errors.
+- The script does not alter other tags or data within the BAM file except for adding or updating the `YC` tag for specified reads.

 # Notes
 - Ensure that the output directory has adequate space as genomic data can be quite large.